 A Digital Future for All

-The Digital for Life movement aims to galvanise the community to help Singaporeans embrace digital as a lifelong pursuit, and to enrich their lives.
-The Digital for Life movement will build on the momentum of many community efforts we have seen during COVID-19, and mobilise more community partners and resources to help all Singaporeans feel excited, empowered and enriched by digital technologies.
+The Digital for Life movement by Infocomm Media Development Authority (IMDA) aims to galvanise the community and focuses on driving digital adoption to help Singaporeans embrace digital as a lifelong pursuit and to enrich their lives.
+The Digital for Life movement will build on the momentum of many community efforts we have seen during COVID-19, and mobilise more community partners and resources to help all Singaporeans feel excited, empowered, and enriched by digital technologies.

 To help build a digital inclusive society, the Digital for Life movement has been established to support projects and activities that promote: